When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 The goal of lead generation ads is to reach people who may be interested in buying from the brand.

-They usually appear at the top of the page, where they are visible for longer periods of time than other types of ads.
+They usually appear at the top of the page, where they are visible for extended periods than other ads.

 This means people tend to click on them more often than ads below the fold.
 So, as long as you don’t use these ads too frequently, you should be able to generate leads.